Maryland Vehicle Safety Inspection

 Where in Maryland can a vehicle be inspected?

-Only certificates from authorized safety inspections, such as A1 Auto Three Brothers, are accepted by the MVA.
-A1 Auto Three Brothers is station #5916 and employs Master Technicians that are certified by Maryland to perform vehicle safety inspections.
+Only certificates from authorized safety inspections, such as A1 Auto 3 Brothers Car Repair, are accepted by the MVA.
+A1 Auto 3 Brothers Car Repair is station #5916 and employs Master Technicians that are certified by Maryland to perform vehicle safety inspections.
 Typically, a Maryland State Vehicle Inspection requires between 45 to 90 minutes, dependent upon the type of vehicle.

 What is covered by the Maryland State Vehicle Safety Inspection?